Nawarius/pixi-collision-system/README.md

 1) **Front map** - a beautiful map that the user sees.
 2) **Collision map** - black and white map.
 It is invisible to the user.

-When you move, the **pixi-collision-system** determines whether the pixel in front of the character is white or black.
-If the pixel is black, the character cannot pass, if the pixel is white, the character can pass.
+When you move your sprite, the **pixi-collision-system determines if the sprite can move further or not.

+If there is a dynamic collision ahead (another sprite) or a black pixel in a static collision map, our sprite will not be able to move forward.

 # Usage

+For a complete picture of what is happening, I recommend looking at the [example code](https://github.com/Nawarius/pixi-collision-system/blob/main/example/main.js)

 ```
+    import * as PIXI from 'pixi.js'
     import CollisionSystem from 'pixi-collision-system'

+    // Init PIXI app
+    const app = new PIXI.Application(options)

+    // Use some function for creating maps
+    const front_map = createFrontMap()
+    const collision_map = createCollisionMap()

+    // Use some function for creating sprites
+    const character = createSprite()
+    const sprite = createSprite()

     // Create instance of Collision System
-    const System = new CollisionSystem({ collision_map, front_map, character }, app, PIXI)
+    const System = new CollisionSystem({ collision_map, front_map }, app, PIXI)

     // Draw collision sprite in collision_map
     System.createCollision(sprite)

+    // Get actual collision options
+    const options = System.getCollisionOptions(sprite)

+    // Increase collision scaleX += 0.1 and change shape to 'rect'
+    System.updateCollision(sprite, { scaleX: options.scaleX + 0.1, shape: 'rect' })

+    // Check if there is a collision at coordinates north of the character
+    const bool = System.isCollision(character.position.x, character.position.y + 50)

+    // Try moving the character to the west
+    System.moveWithCollisions(character, 'walkW')

+    // Get PIXI.Graphics collision
+    System.getCollisionBySprite(sprite)

+    // Remove the collision (сollision is removed automatically when the sprite is removed)
+    System.removeCollision(sprite)

-    // Hide front map
+    // Hide/show front map
     System.displayFrontMap(false)

 ```
 # Api

-## Collision_options
+## Collision options

 Options shown with default values

 ```
 options = {
-    shape: 'ellipse', // The geometric shape of the collision
+    shape: 'ellipse', // The geometric shape of the collision (can be 'ellipse' or 'rect')
     scaleX: 0, // Scale by x coord
     scaleY: 0, // Scale by y coord
     rotation: 0, // Rotation
 }
 ```

-`shape` can be 'ellipse' or 'rect'

 ---